Public Policy Studies (PPS)

 The purpose of this course is to provide students with a historical background on environmental justice (EJ) in the US and an understanding of the current EJ movement.
 Policy debates surrounding EJ are highlighted from recent studies on determining 'disproportionate impact' to local EJ communities.
 Students will explore the social, political, and economic processes influencing the spatial distribution of environmental amenities and harms across the U.S. urban landscape, with particular focus on the role of environmental justice struggles in shaping urban policy and the urban landscape.
 Cross-listed with GEO 205.

-PPS 250 | ISSUES IN NEIGHBORHOOD DEVELOPMENT | 4 quarter hours
+PPS 236 | QUANTITATIVE PUBLIC POLICY ANALYSIS | 4 quarter hours

 (Undergraduate)

 A major focus of urban policy and grassroots action is the condition of city neighborhoods.
-This course examines trends in urban policy as they have affected neighborhoods, neighborhood-grounded grassroots action, and local neighborhood development initiatives.
+This course examines trends in urban and housing policy as they have affected neighborhoods, neighborhood-grounded grassroots action, and local neighborhood development initiatives.

 PPS 251 | URBAN POVERTY | 4 quarter hours